SergioPereiraLema/SergioPereiraLema.github.io/gl/_posts/2025-10-12-Cluster-analysis-03-membership-analysis_II.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_blog_3
-title: Análise de pertenza do cúmulo M37 - II
+title: Análise de pertenza do cúmulo M37 II - DBSCAN

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml